archehr-qa/archehr-qa.github.io/index.md

 ---

+## News

+* **Update 02/25/2025**: We are releasing the development set patient cases with associated MIMIC note IDs now (see [https://github.com/soni-sarvesh/archehr-qa](https://github.com/soni-sarvesh/archehr-qa)).
+We are currently working on making the note excerpts available via PhysioNet at the earliest.

 ## Introduction

 Responding to patients' inbox messages through patient portals is one of the main contributors to increasing clinician burden.